Support for vulnerable staff and communities COVID-19 - a practical guide

 These crises were also the backdrop for powerful emotions around Invasion Day along with moments of heartache in the LGBTQ+ and cyberbullying space.

 Navigating this new terrain, which many are calling a societal shift, can be turbulent.
 Yet it also opens the door to creating improved inclusion outcomes.
 Communities are speaking up more about their needs and evaluating identity issues and values.
 These voices are starting to have a powerful affect on broader community attitudes and leadership decisions.

 Communicating inclusively in emergencies

-It’s particularly important to think about inclusive communication, that is, information provided with consideration for people with different needs.
+As challenges unfold, it’s particularly important to think about inclusive communication and providing information with consideration for people with different needs.
 Effective, accessible communication is critical and can help save lives.

 09 January 2020

 Diversity and inclusion is more than a pretty face

 Is your brand genuinely on purpose?